 In addition to the categorical political orientation measure, we added a 7-point continuous measure of political orientation (1 = Extremely conservative; 4 = Center; 7 = Extremely liberal).

-Studies 1 and 2: Perceived Social Norms (exploratory)
+Studies 1 and 2: Perceived social norms (exploratory)

 For all vignettes, participants were asked the degree to which the described change of the person was in line with social norms.
 Participants responded using a -100 to 100 scale with “Very much against social norms” and “Very much in line with social norms” as endpoints.